 Events consolidate community

 Content engages the community and shares passions remotely, but you can’t beat a physical gathering of H.O.G. members to see how powerful their bond is.
 Harley-Davidson hosts a number of events globally; and chapters host many regular gatherings at a local level.

-We use content to encourage owners who have never been to an event to come because it really does cement the love for the brand – it makes you a fan for life when you’re surrounded by hundreds or thousands of fellow Harley owners.
-It’s an undescribable camaraderie.
+We use content to encourage owners who have never been to an event to come, because it really does cement the love for the brand – it makes you a fan for life when you’re surrounded by hundreds or thousands of fellow Harley owners.
+There's an indescribable camaraderie.

 ROI is obviously a consideration when investing in a brand community, but the advocacy of an engaged group of passionate customers is pretty immeasurable.
-Saying that, H.O.G. members spend more than a non-H.O.G member on merchandise, parts and accessories.
-They renew their bikes more frequently than a non-H.O.G. member and they are generally the best advert a brand can get.
+Saying that, H.O.G. members spend more than non-members on merchandise, parts and accessories.
+They renew their bikes more frequently than non-members, and they are generally the best advert a brand can get.